 The answer to this question lies within the events leading up to the formation of the wedge.

-During a trend continuation, the wedge plays the role of a correction pattern on the chart.
-For example, imagine you have a bullish trend and suddenly a falling wedge develops on the chart.
-In this case the wedge represents a correction.
+During a trend continuation, the wedge pattern plays the role of a correction on the chart.
+For example, imagine you have a bullish trend and suddenly a falling wedge pattern develops on the chart.
+In this case, the descending wedge represents a correction.
 Thus, we expect a price breakout from the wedge to the upside.

-The same applies for rising wedges.
-The difference is that rising wedges should appear in the context of a bearish trend in order to signal a trend continuation.
+The same applies for rising wedge patterns.
+The difference is that rising wedge patterns should appear in the context of a bearish trend in order to signal a trend continuation.
 Ultimately, the price action will break to the downside.

-Take a quick look at the image below, which shows how wedges behave during a bullish market:
+Take a quick look at the image below, which shows how ascending and descending wedges behave during a bullish market:

-There are two falling and two rising wedges on the chart.
+There are two falling and two rising wedge patterns on the chart.

-As previously stated, during an uptrend, falling wedges can indicate a potential increase, while rising wedges can signal a potential decrease.
-Notice that the two falling wedges on the image develop after a price increase and they play the role of trend correction.
+As previously stated, during an uptrend, falling wedge patterns can indicate a potential increase, while rising wedge patterns can signal a potential decrease.
+Notice that the two falling wedge patterns on the image develop after a price increase and they play the role of trend correction.

-Conversely, the two rising wedges develop after a price increase as well, so they represent the exhaustion of the previous bullish move.
-As you see, after the two increases, the tops of the two rising wedges look like a trend slowdown.
+Conversely, the two ascending wedge patterns develop after a price increase as well.
+For this reason, they represent the exhaustion of the previous bullish move.
+After the two increases, the tops of the two rising wedge patterns look like a trend slowdown.
 Hence, they are bearish wedge patterns in the short-term context.

-During a downtrend, we have the exact same scenario – price is likely to increase after a falling wedge and price is likely to decrease after a rising wedge.
-However, since the equity is moving downwards, our rising wedge implies trend continuation and the falling wedge - trend reversal.
+Conversely, during a downtrend, we have the exact same scenario – price is likely to increase after a falling wedge pattern and price is likely to decrease after a rising wedge pattern.
+However, since the equity is moving downwards, our rising wedge pattern implies trend continuation and the falling wedge pattern – trend reversal.
 This is when the two types of wedges switch their roles.
 Yet, their behavior and potential remains the same.

-In different cases, wedges play the role of a trend reversal pattern.
+In different cases, wedge patterns play the role of a trend reversal pattern.
 In order to identify a trend reversal, you will want to look for trends that are experiencing a slowdown in the primary trend.
 This slowdown can often terminate with the development of a wedge pattern.

 Trend Reversal Chart Example

-Note in these cases, the falling and the rising wedges have a reversal characteristic.
+Note in these cases, the falling and the rising wedge patterns have a reversal characteristic.
 This is because in both cases the formations are in the direction of the trend, representing moves on their last leg.

 For example, if you have a rising wedge, the signal line is the lower level, which connects the bottoms of the wedge.
 If you have a falling wedge, the signal line is the upper level, which connects the formation’s tops.

 When trading a wedge, stop loss orders should be placed right above a rising wedge, or below a falling wedge.
 You do not want to make your stops too tightly as the price action will often violate one of the trend lines before rebounding swiftly.
-You will want to see a real break of significance to know you need to exit your position.
+Instead, you’ll want to see a real break of significance to know you need to exit your position.

 The potential price target of a wedge is equal to its size.